hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 #### Preparing all networks<a name="network"></a>

-To ensure a successful installation, you must satisfy these network configuration requirements:
+To ensure a s	uccessful installation, you must satisfy these network configuration requirements:

 * The seed VM, the baremetal systems and the IPMI controller for all systems must be on the same network